wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/new-interface.md

 | `paymentEntity` | The entity (customer) requesting this payment |
 | `referenceId` | Opaque Reference ID (e.g. order number) |

-More complex implementations of a payment provider might require additional fields for currency and the exchange rate _at transaction time_.
+More complex implementations of a payment provider might require additional fields for currency and the exchange rate _at the time of transaction_.

 #### AuthorizePaymentResponse